Hippocrates and Thermology

 While Hershell’s and several other breakthroughs including Albert Einstien’s later theory of the photoelectric effect certainly helped to expand our understanding of the physical fundamentals of infrared energy, applied thermology didn’t really move into the arena of medical imaging as we know it today until the late 1950’s when U.S. military defense projects pioneered a new way to capture infrared (temperature) information by using electronic infrared imaging cameras.
 These modern devices revolutionized the science and quickly replaced many of the more primitive forms of temperature measurement such as contact thermometers and liquid crystal thermometry.

 The advantage to these new imaging devices was that they could provide a way for physicians to instantly capture large arrays (images) of quantitative thermographic or temperature information.
-Within a decade or so of the technology’s release, the basic clinical principals of thermology were defined and several major clinical trials were under way.
+Within a decade or so of the technology’s release, the basic clinical principals of thermology were defined and several major clinical trials were underway.
 In this image, each pixel represents a different temperature.

 Present Day Thermography

 In 1982, the FDA approved medical thermography as an adjunct screening tool in medicine.
-Today, modern Thermography is a highly refined science with standardized applications in Neurology, Vascular Medicine, Sports Medicine, and Breast Oncology, and many other specialty areas.
+Today, modern Thermography is a highly refined science with standardized applications in Neurology, Vascular Medicine, Sports Medicine, and Breast Health, and many other specialty areas.